mfkhan267/jenkins_on_azure2024/deploy_aks_CICD.md

 > * Create a Jenkins VM [Create a Jenkins Linux VM Part 1](./README.md)
 > * Install Docker Engine on the Azure VM that is running Jenkins [Install Docker on a Linux VM Part 2](./install_docker_on_linux.md)
 > * Run the Build manually to Deploy the new image build to your Azure Web App [Deploy Web App Part 3](./deploy_webapp.md)
-> * Prepare your GitHub repository with the App Code
+> * Prepare your GitHub repository with the Application Code.
-> * Deploy a sample Azure vote app to an AKS cluster.
+> * Deploy a sample NodeJS Application to an AKS cluster.
 > * Create a basic Jenkins project.
 > * Set up credentials for Jenkins to interact with ACR.
 > * Create a Jenkins build job and GitHub webhook for automated builds.